spchinazo/search-inside-a-book/README.md

 The solution has to be presented in written form, a markdown file in the repo is more than enough.
 You may include a diagram or anything you see useful.

 ### 3. Presentation
-After you finish, we'll have a call where you present your solution for point **1** and your plan for point **2**.
-We'll be very interested in every little detail, complication or blocker you had, compromises you made, how you would improve what you've done, if you found something interesting, if you are particularly happy with something in the solution, etc.
+After you submit your Merge Request, we'll review it.
+We may then schedule a call where you present your solution for point **1** and your plan for point **2**.
+If we meet, we'll be very interested in every little detail, complication or blocker you had, compromises you made, how you would improve what you've done, if you found something interesting, if you are particularly happy with something in the solution, etc.

 ## Deliverables
 When you open your Merge Request, include: